Why is my hair falling out? Lets get to the root of the cause!

 Tip: Add more variety to your diet—leafy greens, nuts, seeds, legumes, and oily fish all support healthy hair growth.

-6.Could Your Haircare Routine Be Making Things Worse?
+6. Could Your Haircare Routine Be Making Things Worse?

 If your fine hair feels greasy by the end of the day or falls flat hours after styling, your products might be to blame.

-Many supermarket shampoos are filled with silicones and sulphates that weigh down fine strands or cause build-up.
-At Arena, we recommend:
+Many off-the-shelf shampoos are packed with sulphates and silicones that weigh down fine hair or cause build-up.
+Switching to salon-quality, lightweight formulas can have an instant impact.

 -